ironhack-julien-sebag/flappy-bird-clone/README.md

 ## To do 1 Nov

 - Rotated obstacle ✅
-- Count points
+- Count points ✅
+- Start game ✅
+- Lose game ✅
+- Restart game ✅

 ## To do 2 Nov

-- Start game
-- Lose game
+- Fix text lost
-- Restart game
+- Fix pipes

 ## To do 3 Nov